-The electronic version of the recorded document and electronic recording data, including endorsement and receipt, is returned to the submitting organization.
+The VENDOR shall be responsible for assuring that the electronic version of the recorded document and electronic recording data, including endorsement and receipt, is returned or otherwise made available to the SUBMITTER.

-Neither the COUNTY nor COMPANY shall be liable to the other for any special, incidental, exemplary or consequential damages arising from or as a result of any delay, omission or error in the Electronic Recording transmission or receipt.
+Neither the COUNTY nor VENDOR shall be liable to the other for any special, incidental, exemplary or consequential damages arising from or as a result of any delay, omission or error in the Electronic Recording transmission or receipt.